-Google Photos: 5 awesome features you should be using
+Google Photos: Awesome new features you need to start using

-Google has been dabbling in photo hosting for years, but it wasn't until it released the revamped Google Photos in May 2015 that it really took photo archiving seriously.
+Google has been dabbling in photo hosting for years, but it wasn’t until it released the revamped Google Photos in May 2015 that it really took photo archiving seriously.
 We can now back up all our photos for free, and even get our images printed in Photo Books.
-Photos leverages Google's machine learning muscle to do a lot of cool things—you just need to know where to look.
-Here are five of the best features hidden in Google Photos.
+But Photos leverages Google’s machine learning muscle to do a lot of other cool things—you just need to know where to look.

 Name people

 Face detection was one of earliest examples of Google Photos’ machine-learning.
-From the very beginning, can could open the Photos search interface, type in “faces,” and see groupings of all the faces that commonly appear in your photos.
-That's neat, but you can make this feature even more useful by attaching names to those faces.
+From the very beginning, can could open the Photos search interface, type in “people,” and see groupings of all the faces that commonly appear in your photos.
+That’s neat, but you can make this feature even more useful by attaching names to those faces.

-To add names, open the search screen and search for “people”—you’ll get a series of thumbnails of all the common faces that appear in your Photos archives.
-Tap a face, and then select "Who is this?" to add a private label.
+To add names, open the search screen and type “people”—the app should suggest People & Pets.
+You can also tap the arrow next to the line of portraits under the search box.
+This opens a series of thumbnails of all the common faces that appear in your Photos archives.
+Tap a face (or pet), and then select “Add a name” to add a private label.
 With that done, you can use that label to search for photos of that person.
-For example, "Rachel in Florida" will pull up photos of someone you've labeled "Rachel" that were taken in Florida.
+For example, “Rachel in Florida” will pull up photos of someone you’ve labeled “Rachel” that were taken in Florida.

 Quick select photos